 When talking to your prospective employee, be sure to cover the following details with them:

-• The probation/orientation period.
-Check with your UBC Human Resources associate prior to adjusting standard probation periods to determine eligibility
+- The probation/orientation period.
+Check with your Human Resources Representative prior to adjusting standard probation periods to determine eligibility

 Formalizing the offer